lgfrbcsgo/du-light-control/README.md

 as they were connected to the programming board of the Programmer script.

-> It is usually easiest to just install the Sequencer script on the programming board where the Programmer script was installed.
+> It is usually easiest to just install the Sequencer script on the programming board
+> where the Programmer script was installed.

 Examine the connections of the programming board, which is labeled "Sequencer", on the backside of the Starter Kit.

 ### Programming a sequence
-**For this section activate the programming board which is labeled "Programmer".**
+For this section *activate* the programming board which is labeled "Programmer".

+> **Important:** Activating any of the other programming boards while the Programmer script is active will mess up your sequence.
+>
+> Avoid programming a light sequence in a busy area as server lag may mess up your sequence.

 The Starter Kit comes with a pre-programmed sequence.